I want to work with sunshine!

 The desert is the place for solar technology.
 However, when developing a solar thermal collector for Palestine, the desert presented us with one major challenge.
 That challenge was the sand.
 If grains of sand make their way into the collectors, their efficiency is reduced and they become useless.
 We therefore had to find a way of making the collectors impenetrable to sand.

 The breakthrough came when we integrated membranes into the collectors, which kept out the fine grains of sand.
 Since then, our collectors have been installed not only in Palestine but all over the world.
 We have even devised a test process to check that systems are suitable for use in deserts.
 The Arab regulatory authorities have also been very interested in this process.

 Sustainability not only concerns me as an engineer when it comes to improving our products; I am also finding that mindful behaviour towards my environment is becoming increasingly important in my everyday life.
 I can also see the same thing happening with my friends and colleagues.
 Buying local products and keeping printing on paper to a minimum are just two examples.
 Previously, it wasn’t unusual for the office lighting to remain on overnight, but now I don’t know of a single colleague who doesn’t check that all of the lights, screens and the coffee machine are switched off before leaving.

 Careers in the Vaillant Group

 Taking care of a better climate – inside each home and the world around it.
-That‘s our vision.
-We pursue it with the energy of ca 13,000 people in more than 20 countries.
+That’s our vision.
+We pursue it with the energy of our many thousands of employees.